-Carleton University uses approximately 420,000 cubic metres of water a year at a cost of approximately $1.1 million.
-The largest demands are for use in residences, athletics, power plant cooling systems, laboratories and food preparation and serving.
-Since a 2013-14 baseline we have seen water use reduce by 19% here on campus.
+Carleton University uses approximately 420,000 cubic meters of water per year, which costs about $1.1 million.
+The largest demands for water come from residences, athletics, power plant cooling systems, laboratories, and food preparation and serving areas.
+Since the baseline year of 2013-14, there has been a 27% reduction in water use on campus.

-Carleton University has invested substantially over the years in metering potable water at the building level.
-As a result, the university is in the enviable position of being able to assess where water is consumed and targeting specific areas where additional conservation opportunities exist.
-The Canal Building for example is sub-metered to provide even more specific information on how and where potable water is consumed.
-As with all resources, the production of potable water consumes other resources such as energy so a reduction in use has positive environmental and financial impacts.
+Carleton University has made significant investments in metering potable water at the building level over the years.
+This allows the university to assess where water is consumed and target specific areas where additional conservation opportunities exist.
+The Canal Building, for example, is sub-metered to provide even more specific information on how and where potable water is consumed.
+As the production of potable water consumes other resources such as energy, a reduction in use has positive environmental and financial impacts.

 To better understand where water is consumed on campus, the sustainability office conducted a water audit of Carleton University.
 The data collected will allow for specific targeting of high-use areas.
-The sustainability office has also worked with Housing and Conference Services to ensure that the renovation of the Russell Grenville residence established a new level of water conservation at Carleton.
-There has been a drop in water consumption in Russell-Grenville of 65 per cent which will save Carleton’s Housing and Conference Services $44,000 a year in utility costs alone.
+In addition, the sustainability office has collaborated with Housing and Conference Services to establish a new level of water conservation at Carleton.
+The renovation of the Russell-Grenville residence resulted in a 65% drop in water consumption, which will save Carleton’s Housing and Conference Services $44,000 a year in utility costs alone.

 - Achieve annual water consumption reduction (intensity).

-Never the leave the tap running when not in use
+Turn off the tap when not in use

-Faucets use about 11 litres of water a minute, so when you brush your teeth, shave, wash your face, hands, do the dishes, or anything else, make sure that the tap is only turned on when you are actually using the water.
+Faucets use about 11 litres of water per minute, so make sure to turn off the tap when brushing your teeth, washing your face or hands, doing dishes, or anything else.
 Doing so can save over 1,500 gallons of water per person per year!

-- Turn off the tap when lathering your hands, brushing your teeth, or scrubbing dishes
+- Don’t let the water run when lathering your hands, brushing your teeth, or scrubbing dishes.

-- Use just enough water to wash your hands or your face when it is time to rinse
+- Use just enough water to wash your hands or face when it’s time to rinse.

-Report leaking faucets or fix them if it is at home
+Report leaking faucets or fix them if found at home

-A single drip from a faucet may not seem like a big deal, but a leaking faucet runs 24/7, and when more than one faucet is leaking, that water can add up.
-If a faucet leaks about 1 drip every second (a moderately slow drip), about 5 gallons of water is wasted each day.
-Multiply that by all the leaky faucets in a neighborhood or city, and the water wasted really adds up.
-Luckily, dripping faucets can be fixed, and depending on where you live there are multiple options for what you can do.
+A single drip from a faucet may not seem like a big deal, but a leaking faucet runs 24/7.
+When more than one faucet is leaking, the water wasted can add up quickly.
+For example, if a faucet leaks about one drip every second (a moderately slow drip), about 5 gallons of water is wasted each day.
+Multiply that by all the leaky faucets in a neighbourhood or city, and the water wasted can become substantial.
+Fortunately, dripping faucets can be fixed, and depending on where you live, there are multiple options for what you can do.

-- If you rent, call your landlord immediately after you see a leaking faucet so that it can be fixed
+- If you rent, call your landlord immediately after you notice a leaking faucet so that it can be fixed.

-- Learn how to fix leaky faucets yourself and gain some home-improvement skills
+- Consider learning how to fix leaky faucets yourself to gain some home-improvement skills.

 Shorten showers by one minute or more

-- Aim to take a shower in which the water is running no longer than five minutes
+- Aim to take a shower in which the water is running for no longer than five minutes.

-- Invest in a shower timer to know exactly how long your showers take
+- Invest in a shower timer to keep track of how long your showers take.

 - Drink only from the tap with glasses or reusable water bottles